PlatformOps/platformops.github.io/_pages/privacy-policy.md

 ---
 title: "Privacy Policy"
 permalink: "/privacy-policy.html"
+description: "Platform Operations will be working on creating tutorials and practical implementation of the dockerisation of any application.
+Tutorials created here are purely example based, which will help you dockerize your application and run it as a container"
+image: assets/images/logo.png
 ---

 "{{site.name}}" takes your privacy seriously.
 To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.